misterfish/stick/README.md

 	// mergeTo, mergeInTo, mergeToM, mergeInToM: 'to' forms

-In the immutable cases, a clone is made of the target before merging.
+In the immutable cases, a shallow clone is made of the target before merging.
 You must keep in mind whether the clone will use only 'own' properties or also the prototype ('in') properties.
 Case (1) corresponds to 'own' and case (2) to 'in'.

 No matter which it is, all copied properties will become own properties of the clone.\*